kubeflow/katib/README.md

 ## Components in Katib

 Katib consists of several components as shown below.
 Each component is running on k8s as a deployment.
-Each component communicates with others via GRPC and the API is defined at `pkg/apis/manager/v1alpha2/api.proto`.
+Each component communicates with others via GRPC and the API is defined at `pkg/apis/manager/v1alpha3/api.proto`.

 - katib: main components.
   - katib-manager: GRPC API server of katib which is the DB Interface.
-  - katib-manager-rest: REST API server of katib.
   - katib-db: Data storage backend of katib.
   - katib-ui: User interface of katib.
   - katib-controller: Controller for katib CRDs in Kubernetes.